26th Infantry Regiment (United States): Operation Iraqi Freedom II

 In February 2004 the "Blue Spaders" deployed to Iraq as part of OIF II.
 The unit primarily bore responsibility for Sammara, the capital of Salahuddin Province, a major part of the so-called Sunni Triangle.
 The battalion returned to Schweinfurt, Germany in February 2005.

 Operation Iraqi Freedom 06-08

 Deployment in 2006 to Iraq

 On 5 August 2006 Task Force "Blue Spader" deployed to Eastern Baghdad.
 The battalion's B Company was cross attached to TF 1-77 Armor, in return TF 1-26 Infantry received B Company, 1-77 Armor, B Company, 9th Engineers, a fire support team from 1-7 Field Artillery, and a maintenance support team from 299th Forward Support Battalion.
 Task Force 1-26 Infantry operated as the primary maneuver element in the Eastern Baghdad area.

 Return to Germany in December 2007 and total casualties

 The unit returned to Schweinfurt, Germany, in December 2007.
-Thirty-one soldiers from the battalion lost their lives during the deployment.
+Thirty-one soldiers from the battalion died during the deployment.